Sam Taylor-Johnson: Personal life

 Taylor-Johnson has had cancer twice.
 In December 1997, at age 30, she was treated for colon cancer.
 In 2000, she was diagnosed with breast cancer.

 Taylor-Johnson practices yoga and Transcendental Meditation, of which she says, "I wouldn't be able to survive everything without the meditation that I do.
 It's what I think has made me able to cope with the madness".

 Taylor-Johnson was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to the arts.

 Marriages and children

 She married art dealer and gallerist Jay Jopling in 1997; they have two daughters together, born in April 1997 and September 2006.
 In September 2008, the couple announced that they were separating amicably after 11 years of marriage.

 She began a relationship with actor Aaron Johnson soon after filming wrapped on the 2009 set of Nowhere Boy.
-The couple met when Johnson auditioned for the role of John Lennon in Nowhere Boy in late 2008.
+They met when Johnson auditioned for the role of John Lennon in Nowhere Boy in late 2008, when he was 18 and she was a 41 year old mother of two.

 The couple announced their engagement at the film's premiere in October 2009.
 They married at Babington House, Somerset, on 21 June 2012 and both took the surname Taylor-Johnson.
 They have two daughters together, born on 7 July 2010 and on 18 January 2012.
-They split time between Los Angeles, California, and a farm near Bruton, Somerset, in England.
+They split time between Los Angeles, California, United States, and a farm near Bruton in Somerset.